-- In the Pony POV Series, Fluttercruel makes it a point to be nothing like Discord (who created her by Mind Raping Fluttershy and thus technically her father)
+- In the Pony POV Series, Fluttercruel makes it a point to be nothing like Discord (who created her by Mind Raping Fluttershy and thus is technically her father).

 - Subject of a joke in the film Barbershop, when Calvin rhetorically asks "Do I look like my father?", only to be met with a chorus of "Yeah."
 "Yes, you do."
 "In the nose, right here..."